A former health and social care professor has been recruited to the LEP board.

 He began his career with several executive management roles, including for BMW and Pioneer.
 As well as his public service appointments, Dean also has experience with a variety of other commercial private sector roles as well as academic and voluntary positions.

-He was formerly Visiting Professor in Health and Social Care Cass Business School, City University.
+He was formerly Visiting Professor in Health and Social Care at Cass Business School, City University.

 Throughout his career Dean has taken on various chair and trustee roles for organisations, and he is currently Chair of both the United Lincolnshire Hospitals Charity and the Nottinghamshire Healthcare NHS Foundation Trust.